gmck/NavigationGraph9Net9/README.md

 The preference useTransparentStatusBar has also been removed because we can't use the SetStatusBarColor or SetNavigationBarColor with Android 15.
 However, since both the StatusBar and NavigationBar are transparent by default in Android 15, we default to only use SetStatusBarColor and SetNavigationBarColor for all devices less than Android 15 and now use Resource.Attribute.colorSurface instead of the previous Resource.Attribute.colorSecondary.
 This results in a white StatusBar, which is a significant change from the prior colorSecondary and the overall look of your application.
 The two-tone colour combination of StatusBar and Toolbar has been around virtually forever, so this change will likely induce a reaction from your users, favourable or not!!

-Consequently, the method SetStatusBarColor() of the old SetAppTheme() has been replaced with ```SetSystemBarsAppearance().``` This new method uses the two new ```windowInsetsController.AppearanceLightStatusBars, windowInsetsController.AppearanceLightNavigationBars``` to control the StatusBars and NavigationBar for both light and dark themes.
+Consequently, the method SetStatusBarColor() of the old SetAppTheme() has been replaced with ```SetSystemBarsAppearance().``` This new method uses the two new ```windowInsetsController.AppearanceLightStatusBars, windowInsetsController.AppearanceLightNavigationBars``` to control the StatusBar and NavigationBar for both light and dark themes.

 **MainActivty.cs**

-Next, we have to move to the MainActivity.cs and modify ```OnDestinationChanged()```, actually not OnDestinationChanged itself, but the method it calls ```SetShortEdgesIfRequired(navDestination).``` This introduces the new Android 15 ```Window.Attributes.LayoutInDisplayCutoutMode LayoutInDisplayCutoutMode.Always.``` Please note the earlier reference to the preference setting ***Devices with Notches/Cutouts allow full-screen display*** above.
+Next, we have to move to the MainActivity.cs and modify ```OnDestinationChanged()```, actually not OnDestinationChanged itself, but the method it calls ```SetShortEdgesIfRequired(navDestination).``` This introduces the new Android 15 ```Window.Attributes.LayoutInDisplayCutoutMode LayoutInDisplayCutoutMode.Always.``` Please recall the earlier reference to the preference setting ***Devices with Notches/Cutouts allow full-screen display*** above.

 Also, the OnApplyWindowInsets method in the MainActivity has been changed to use the following.
 ```AndroidX.Core.Graphics.Insets windowInsets = insets.GetInsets(WindowInsetsCompat.Type.SystemBars() | WindowInsetsCompat.Type.DisplayCutout());```